-c. monitoring data collected under §§3625.A.2 through 3625.A.9 shall be retained at least 10 years after it is collected.
+d. monitoring data collected under §§3625.A.2 through 3625.A.9 shall be retained at least 10 years after site closure.

-d. well plugging reports, post-injection site care data, including, if appropriate, data and information used to develop the demonstration of the alternative post-injection site care timeframe, and the site closure report collected pursuant to requirements at §§3633.A.6 and 3633.A.8 shall be retained at least 10 years following site closure.
+e. well plugging reports, post-injection site care data, including, if appropriate, data and information used to develop the demonstration of the alternative post-injection site care timeframe, and the site closure report collected pursuant to requirements at §§3633.A.6 and 3633.A.8 shall be retained at least 10 years following site closure.

-e.
+f.
 The commissioner may require the owner or operator to retain any records required under these regulations for longer than 10 years after site closure.
+The commissioner may require the owner or operator to deliver the records to the commissioner at any time prior to or at the conclusion of the retention period.